mapbox/pixelmatch/README.md

 - `alpha` — Blending factor of unchanged pixels in the diff output.
 Ranges from `0` for pure white to `1` for original brightness. `0.1` by default.
 - `aaColor` — The color of anti-aliased pixels in the diff output in `[R, G, B]` format. `[255, 255, 0]` by default.
 - `diffColor` — The color of differing pixels in the diff output in `[R, G, B]` format. `[255, 0, 0]` by default.
+- `diffColorAlt` — An alternative color to use for dark on light differences to differentiate between "added" and "removed" parts.
+If not provided, all differing pixels use the color specified by `diffColor`. `null` by default.
 - `diffMask` — Draw the diff over a transparent background (a mask), rather than over the original image.
 Will not draw anti-aliased pixels (if detected).

 Compares two images, writes the output diff and returns the number of mismatched pixels.